 Symbols on winter tyres

-VACO-advice: tyres with snowflake symbol and M+S mark
+VACO-advice: tyres with 3PMSF symbol

 Rubber is porous.
 Therefore, tyres are never completely air and gas tight: a tyre loses approximately 0.1 bar of pressure per month.
 If you drive with tyres under the correct pressure this distorts the tyre and therefore causes increased rolling resistance.
 Consider the pressure in bicycle tyres.
 Anyone riding on soft tyres must pedal much harder in order to move forward.
 This extra generation of heat can overheat the tyres, increasing the risk of a blowout.